sezzgi/Automated-CI-CD-Pipeline-for-Web-Application/README.md

-# Web Application Deployment Pipeline with Jenkins, Ansible, and Docker
+# Automated CI/CD Pipeline for Web Application

 ## Overview
 An automated CI/CD pipeline that deploys a 3-tier web application (React frontend, Node.js backend, PostgreSQL database) using Jenkins, Ansible, and Docker on AWS infrastructure.